|Birth name||Shobha Rajadhyaksha I Love India|

 My blog is freewheeling and spontaneous.
 I don’t really ‘pre-plan ‘ a post.
 It is more cathartic and communicative, with a chatty approach.
 The topics vary – it could be a strong comment on a movie, politics, fashion, food, a celeb, an international happening, a social issue… or even my own little discoveries while travelling.
 For me, it is important to connect with those who visit and share my feelings\experiences.”

-She further added that she replied to all the comments on her blog and she did not employ anyone to manage her blog.
+She further added that she replied to all the comments on her blog, and she did not employ anyone to manage her blog.
 She said,

 I read every single comment and try to respond directly to those that interest me.
 It’s not physically possible to respond to every one, since I don’t employ people to manage my blog.
 It is pretty much a one-woman show.
 I love the relationships I’ve established through this space.
 I enjoy the banter and frequent interactions.”

 - In an interaction with a media house when Shobhaa was asked that what she thought about the Indian Society had started coming out in open with topics related to sex and Indian Bollywood had no role in this to play.
-She said that it was more superficial and synthetic than any real change.
+She then answered that it was more superficial and synthetic than any real change.
 Shobhaa replied,

 Indian society is very thrilled with its own, ‘new,’ improved’ openness.
 I think this is more superficial and synthetic than any real change.
 Popular culture provides a small glimpse into a micro section of our society, nothing else reflects our feudalistic mindset as our attitude to women – even urban women, who continue to lead an existence of second class citizens.
 BOLLYWOOD is ludicrous in what it says about our society.
 It is a twisted, idiotic representation of the changing social scene. “

-- Shobha De appreciated Delhi Chief Minister Arvind Kejriwal in 2013 by saying that he was a quick learner and an active activist turned politician.
+- Shobha De appreciated Delhi Chief Minister Arvind Kejriwal in 2013 by saying that he was a quick learner and an active activist-turned-politician.
 She said in an interview that corruption remained his main plank.
 She regarded Arvind Kejriwal as a symbol than a politician.
 She said,

 Clearly, he’s a quick learner.
 He switched strategies and toned down, which worked in his favour.
 He also got rid of some high-profile publicity seekers, who were distracting his followers and taking away the focus from his agenda.
 He is far from being viewed as a national leader.
 I would say Kejriwal is more a symbol than a real neta.
 But let’s not downgrade the power of that symbol.”